 Cornell is proud to be a Green Power Partner and received the 2018 Leadership in Green Power Education Award from the EPA through this partnership.
 The U.S. Environmental Protection Agency (EPA) established the GPP in 2001 to protect human health and the environment by increasing organizations’ voluntary green power use to advance the American market for green power and the development of those renewable electricity sources.
 The GPP helps to achieve Clean Air Act requirements by reducing the pollution and the corresponding negative health and environmental impacts associated with conventional electricity use.

-Cornell is a member of the Better Buildings Alliance.
-This alliance is bringing leaders from the commercial building industry together, to share and deploy innovative, cost-effective, energy-saving solutions for greater adoption of advanced technologies, more profitable businesses, and better buildings.
+The Better Buildings Alliance brings leaders from the commercial building industry together, to share and deploy innovative, cost-effective, energy-saving solutions for greater adoption of advanced technologies, more profitable businesses, and better buildings.

 Ivy Plus Sustainability Consortium